Lovable + Stripe Integration: Webhooks, API Keys, PCI Compliance

 Why verify webhook signatures?

 Without verification, attackers could send fake webhook events to your endpoint, potentially granting free access or disrupting your service.
-Always verify the signature.
+Always verify the stripe-signature header before processing any event.

 Integrating Stripe with Lovable?